rancher/docs/content/rancher/v2.x/en/installation/resources/choosing-version/_index.md

 ### Helm Chart Versions

 Rancher Helm chart versions match the Rancher version (i.e `appVersion`).
+Once you've added the repo you can search it to show available versions with the following command:<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;`helm search repo --versions`

+If you have several repos you can specify the repo name, ie. `helm search repo rancher-stable/rancher --versions` <br/>
+For more information, see https://helm.sh/docs/helm/helm_search_repo/

+To fetch a specific version of your chosen repo, define the `--version` parameter like in the following example:<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;`helm fetch rancher-stable/rancher --version=2.4.8`

-For the Rancher v2.1.x versions, there were some Helm charts, that were using a version that was a build number, i.e. `yyyy.mm.<build-number>`.
+For the Rancher v2.1.x versions, there were some Helm charts where the version was a build number, i.e. `yyyy.mm.<build-number>`.
 These charts have been replaced with the equivalent Rancher version and are no longer available.

 ### Switching to a Different Helm Chart Repository